tarantool/cartridge/rst/topics/state-machine.rst

 ..  _cartridge-state-machine:

 Cluster instance lifecycle.
 ===========================

-Every instance in the cluster possesses an internal state machine.
-It helps to manage cluster operation and makes describing a distributed system simpler.
+Every instance in the cluster has an internal state machine.
+It helps to manage cluster operation and describe a distributed system simpler.

 ..  uml::  ../doc/rst/uml/state-machine.uml